r7rohan/Auto-align-pen/README.md

 - Edge detection is done using `sobel` filter.
 Convulation is based on [this code](https://github.com/piratefsh/image-processing)

 - Nearest neighbour is implemented using `k-d Tree`. k-d Tree is based on [this code](https://github.com/ubilabs/kd-tree-javascript)

+- Smoothening is based on averaging neighbouring strokes

 - Written in javascript